linroger/FinanceCompendium/II. Economics/International/International Economics/VI - Exchange Rates/15 - Exchange Rates II - Asset Approach.md

 $$

-Now, suppose the government lowers your taxes by  \$100 this year and borrows to finance the resulting deficit but also says you will be taxed by an extra\$ 100 plus interest next year to pay off the debt.
+Now, suppose the government lowers your taxes by  \$100 this year and borrows to finance the resulting deficit but also says you will be taxed by an extra \$100 plus interest next year to pay off the debt.
 The theory of Ricardian equivalence asserts that you and other households will save the tax cut to pay next year's tax increase, so that any fall in public saving will be fully offset by a rise in private saving.
 In this situation, the current account—as seen in Equation (16-10)—would be unchanged.
 However, empirical studies do not support this theory: private saving does not fully offset government saving in practice.[8]

 How large is the effect of a government deficit on the current account deficit?
 Research suggests that a change of  $1\%$  of GDP in the government deficit (or surplus) coincides with a  $0.2\%$  to  $0.4\%$  of GDP change in the current account deficit (or surplus), a result consistent with a partial Ricardian offset.